 What is a disc protrusion?

-Bulging of the disc is called in the medical jargon "protrusion of the intervertebral disc", this means that the disc protrudes towards the nerve canal.
+Bulging of the disc or disc protrusion is called in the medical jargon "protrusion of the intervertebral disc", this means that the disc protrudes towards the nerve canal.
 The protrusion could still be an “incomplete” hernia and can be considered as an early stage of a disc hernia.
 As we all know, the intervertebral discs connect 2 vertebral bodies of the spinal column.
 Humans have 23 intervertebral discs consisting of a fibrous ring (annulus fibrous) and a softcore (nucleus pulposus).
 The intervertebral discs mainly attenuate the pressure developed on the spine.
 In case of disc slippage (hernia), the gelatinous material of the nucleus comes out through a rupture of the fibrous ring in the spinal canal and presses directly on a nerve root, causing pain.
 Unlike this, in case of protrusion, there is no rupture but the nucleus material bulges in one direction and in turn shifts the ring of fiber and with this indirectly presses on the neural structures.
 In the worst case the fibrous ring is slightly torn.
 As a matter of fact, disc protrusions can occur anywhere in the spine.
 The most commonly affected are the lower sections of the lumbar spine, the thoracic and cervical area on the contrary are rarely affected.

 The main causes of disc protrusion